SethMorrowSoftware/libMQTTxt/README.md

-# libMQTTxt MQTT Client Library for LiveCode
+# libMQTTxt MQTT Client Library for OXT

-A pure LiveCode implementation of MQTT 3.1.1 protocol client with full QoS support, TLS encryption, and automatic reconnection.
+A pure OXT implementation of MQTT 3.1.1 protocol client with full QoS support, TLS encryption, and automatic reconnection.

 ## Features